Warm Inflation in $f(Q)$ gravity: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Just like the classical cold inflation, warm inflation also provides a framework for understanding the dynamics of the early universe.
+Similar to the classical cold inflation, warm inflation also presents a framework for exploring the dynamics of the early universe.
 To address the drawbacks of the conventional cosmological model, the inflationary paradigm was presented.
-The matter field progressively rolls to its flat potential in cold inflation since it does not interact with radiation.
+The matter field progressively rolls to its flat potential in cold inflation as it does not interact with radiation.
 In contrast, in the warm inflationary scenario, energy is transferred from the inflaton to the radiation field during slow-roll as a result of interactions between the inflaton and other fields.
-When inflation stops, the inflaton totally decays into radiation, preventing the universe from going into a very cold phase.
-Consequently, there is no need for a distinct reheating phase as the universe transitions into a radiation-dominated phase.
+When inflation stops, the in-flaton completely decays into radiation, preventing the universe from going into a very cold phase.
+Consequently, a distinct reheating phase is not required as the universe transitions into a radiation-dominated phase.

 In line with the conventional big bang model, warm inflation has emerged as a substitute theory for cold inflation.
-Concurrently, alternative theories of gravity have been created to address the drawbacks of general relativity.
+Concurrently, alternative theories of gravity have been created to address the drawbacks of General Relativity.
 In this work, we have investigated warm inflation in the background of $f(Q)$ gravity considering a flat FRW spacetime.
 We have studied the inflationary scenario mainly in the strong dissipative regime $(\delta>> 1)$.
 The dissipation term in warm inflation is determined by accounting for the interactions between scalar and other fields.
-The field equations of $f(Q)$ gravity have been used and we have reconstructed the Hubble parameter as a function of the e-folding number $N$.
-Warm inflation is significantly influenced by slow roll parameters, and so the consistency of the slow-roll approximation depends on a set of slow-roll parameters.
-Two different $f(Q)$ toy-models are considered to validate our investigation.
+The field equations of $f(Q)$ gravity have been used, and we have reconstructed the Hubble parameter as a function of the e-folding number $N$.
+Slow roll parameters significantly influence warm inflation, thus, the consistency of the slow-roll approximation depends on a set of slow-roll parameters.
+Two different $f(Q)$ toy-models were considered to validate our investigation.
 We have demonstrated that these slow-roll parameters will meet the heated inflationary conditions for both the models considered.
 Plots were generated for the slow-roll parameters, and it was seen that there was a good agreement with the observational data.
+The values obtained show that our model is aligned with the Starobinsky-like inflationary model and is per-fectly consistent with the Planck and BICEP/Keck data.